Capital Requirements Regulation (“Article 450 CRR”) Remuneration Disclosure

 Decision Making Process for Remuneration

-The Remuneration Committee will receive regular updates from the Chief Risk Officer including an annual report that details how effective Royal London (and its subsidiaries) has been in managing risk within the Group’s stated risk profile.
+The Remuneration Committee receives regular updates from the Chief Risk Officer, including an annual report that details how effective Royal London (and its subsidiaries) has been in managing risk within the Group’s stated risk profile.

 Royal London’s remuneration schemes are designed to reward employees for their performance and contribution to the success of their business unit and the Group.

 In determining short-term incentive awards, there are three factors which impact the overall level awarded:

 - Royal London Group Performance – how well the Group performs against the Group Customer Value Scorecard will determine the overall bonus funding available.

 - Business Unit/Function Performance – how well the business unit or function performs will determine what share of the bonus funding the business unit or function receives; and